 Sun Day: A holy day for followers of Orholam and pagans alike, the longest day of the year.
 For the Seven Satrapies, Sun Day is the day when the Prism Frees those drafters who are about to break the halo and go mad.
 The ceremonies usually take place on the Jaspers, when all of the Thousand Stars are trained onto the Prism, who can absorb and split the light, whereas other men would burn or burst from drafting so much power.

-Sun Day’s Eve: An evening of festivities, both for celebration and for mourning, before the longest day of the year and the Freeing the next day.
+Sun Day Eve: An evening of festivities, both for celebration and for mourning, before the longest day of the year and the Freeing the next day.

-Sundered Rock: Twin mountains in Tyrea, opposite each other and so alike that they look as if they were once one huge rock that was cut down the middle.
+Sundered Rock: Twin stone monoliths in Tyrea, sitting opposite each other and so alike that they look as if they were once a single stone mountain that was split down the middle.

-Sundered Rock, Battle of: The final battle between Gavin and Dazen Guile near a small Tyrean town called Rekton on the Umber River.
+Sundered Rock, Battle of: The final battle between Gavin and Dazen Guile, near Rekton.

 superchromats: Extremely color-sensitive people.
 Luxin they seal will rarely fail.
 Overwhelmingly female.